 This isn't always a convenient option when all you want to keep is the text without the formatting.
 First, it requires extra steps.
 Some applications don't even have a Paste Special option.

 Copy and Paste Plain Unformatted Text

 Did you know that you can actually paste just the plain text into most applications by simply pressing Ctrl-Shift-V (instead of just Ctrl-v).
 In fact, this works not only on Microsoft Windows but you can press Command-Shift-Option-V in Apple's Mac OS X.

 This works in almost all applications.
 One glaring exception is Microsoft Word.
 However you can simply press ALT-E and then S to bring up the Paste Special dialogue box.

 A more universal solution is to give a tool called PureText for Windows a try.
 When you first run it, it will create a new keyboard shortcut, Win-V.

 You can of course change this to almost anything you like.
 As long as PureText is running, you will be able to press Win-V to paste as plain text into any application.
-Note that, unlike Ctrl-Alt-V which preserves both the rich and plain versions of the text on your clipboard, PureText will convert the content on your clipboard to plain text as you paste.
+Note that, unlike Ctrl-Shift-V which preserves both the rich and plain versions of the text on your clipboard, PureText will convert the content on your clipboard to plain text as you paste.

 Copy and Paste Clean HTML